Table of Contents

 3) The Community Care Program (CCP) provides a variety of services to assist the elderly in living independently.
 Benefits include personal care assistance, senior companion, and minor home modifications.
 Click here to learn more about this wavier.

 Illinois offers several programs relevant to non-Medicaid eligible seniors that provide services, supports, or financial assistance for eldercare.
-Unfortunately, the state has also had to cancel support for some programs, which offered prescription and tax relief.
+Unfortunately, the state has also had to cancel support for some programs, which offered prescription medication assistance and tax relief.

 1) Choices for Care is a unique program that provides a free consultation about care options.
 Click here for more information.